HelenaUdd/Mimer-in-Unity/README.md

 # Mimer-in-Unity
-This is an example implementation of using a Mimer Information Technology database in the Unity game engine.
+This is an example implementation of using a MimerSQL database in the Unity game engine.

 ## How to use it
 The following instructions indicate how to get the example in this repository running.
 The steps to recreating it in your own environment are similar.
 The author has only tried this in a pure Windows environment, but other platforms may or may not be supported, see detailed information in the instructions.